-My research group is currently based in the Joseph Banks Laboratories (JBL).
+My research activity is currently based in the Joseph Banks Laboratories (JBL).
 The JBL opened in 2014 from the redevelopment of a landmark 1930’s art deco style building, converted into a modern research facility.

 Molecular biology lab